Royal Western Yacht Club of Ireland

 14. THE FINISH

-14.1 The finishing line will be between the main mast on the Race Committee Vessel flying a blue flag and an inflatable buoy at the pin end.
+14.1 The finishing line will be between a red & white pole on the Race Committee Vessel flying a blue flag and an inflatable buoy at the pin end.

 14.2 An alternative finishing line may be used; this will be advised by VHF.